 Records will be maintained on all agency issued firearms and approved officer owned back-up and off-duty firearms.
-Recorded information will include the weapons manufacturer, serial number, model, caliber of the weapon, and to whom the weapon has been issued to, or approved for.
+Recorded information will include the weapons manufacturer, serial number, model, and to whom the weapon has been issued to, or approved for.